dgatf/msrc/README.md

 - Blades/poles: number of pair of poles * main gear teeth
 - Multiplies: pinion gear teeth

-If using PWM, signal needs to be calibrated with a tachometer

-Altough max head speed can be estimated with the formula:
+If using PWM, signal needs to be calibrated with a tachometer.
+Although max head speed can be estimated with the formula:

 Head speed =(pack voltage * motor kv)/(main gear/pinion)
 Then apply an efficiency factor of 90%